SValentyn/Currency-Converter/README.md

 ---

-Description project: The application is a currency converter with the ability to enter the amount of the currency of a [country](https://en.wikipedia.org/wiki/ISO_3166-1) and select the country in the currency of which you want to transfer.
+Description project: The application is a currency converter with the ability to enter the amount of the currency of a country and select the country in the currency of which you want to transfer.
+Used country codes are available in the standard [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1).
 Conversion rates data is available from a [third-party API](https://www.currencyconverterapi.com).
 The graphical interface is based on the JavaFX library (additionally [JFoenix](https://github.com/jfoenixadmin/JFoenix) library was used).

-Below is an images of the developed converter in different states:
+`Below is an images of the developed converter in different states:`

 <p align="center">
   <img  width="285" height="420" src="https://github.com/SValentyn/Currency-Converter/blob/master/src/main/resources/project/initial_window.png">